 This is the ninth post in my Real Youth Pastors Don’t Starve Series, as I attempt to convince you, the local youth worker, that you are an artist.
 Each post is my take on Jeff Goins book Real Artists Don’t Starve.

 Everything I serve to students is my take, my interpretation, my prayerful offering of what Scripture says and the youth program is the taco shell that holds all the goodness.
-I’m serving a Youth Ministry Taco and I want it to be good.
+I’m serving students, parents, and the congregation, a Youth Ministry Jesus Taco and I want it to be good.

 the Rule of Value: the Starving Artist works for free; the Thriving Artist always works for something.
 As artists, we must value our work before others will. – Jeff Goins Real Artists Don’t Starve